A Unified View of Score-Based and Drifting Models: Bridging Drifting Models and Score-Based Models

+We study the regime of fixed $\bar\tau>0$ and large dimension $D$.
+This regime is relevant both in raw data space and, more practically, in pre-trained feature spaces, whose dimension is often on the order of $10^3$.
+In this setting, the connection between drifting and score matching becomes explicit.

+Under standard high-dimensional regularity conditions, including shell concentration and controlled inner products (\Cref{ass:shell_R0}--\Cref{ass:bounded_norm}), we show that the drifting discrepancy field is well approximated by a scaled score-mismatch field, with mean-square error of order $\mathcal O(D^{-1})$.

 \begin{theorem}[(Informal) Large-$D$ field alignment at $1/D$ rate] Suppose that $k_\tau$ is a Laplace kernel.
-Assume the distributions under consideration concentrate on a common-radius shell, and their inner products and moments are suitably controlled.
+Assume the distributions under consideration concentrate on a common-radius shell, and that their inner products and moments are suitably controlled.
 Let $C=C(D^a)>0$ denote the known scaling factor.
-Then for all sufficiently large $D$ and all $\rvf$, \begin{mybox}
+Then for all $\rvf$ and all sufficiently large $D$, \begin{mybox}

-\end{mybox} \end{theorem} This theorem implies that, up to a vanishing $\mathcal O(1/D)$ error, minimizing the drifting objective is equivalent to minimizing a scaled Fisher divergence based on kernel-smoothed scores.
-(In particular, when $a=0$, the scaling $C$ is constant.)
+\end{mybox} \end{theorem} Thus, the drifting objective is approximated by a reverse Fisher divergence between kernel-smoothed scores, up to vanishing $\mathcal O(D^{-1})$ error; in particular, $C$ is constant if $a=0$.

-\paragraph{Algorithmic Gradient Alignment.} The previous theorem compares two fields ($\Delta_{p,q_\rvf}$ and $\Delta\rvs_{p, q_\rvf}$) evaluated under the model-induced law $q_{\rvf}$.
-To connect this geometric picture to training dynamics, we now instantiate the model by a parameterized generator $\rvf_\btheta$ and write $q_\btheta := (\rvf_\btheta)_\# p_{\mathrm{prior}}$.
-As introduced above, the drifting model's fixed-point loss with stop-gradient implements a \emph{transport--then--projection} step: it transports each sample $\rvx=\rvf_\btheta(\beps)$ by a discrepancy field and then regresses back to the generator family via an $L^2$ projection.
-As a result, the implemented update direction is following: